 Costs for Cleaning up After Hoarders

 The most asked of all hoarding questions is, “How much does hoarding or clutter cleanup cost?”
 As much as Address Our Mess would like to provide the fastest quote possible, it is important for potential clients to understand that it is nearly impossible to give a quote for hoarding cleanup costs over the telephone.
-And, while other methods like providing in-depth descriptions of the property and photographs may help our Case Managers to determine an estimated, or “ball-park”, guess on the pricing, a true estimate cannot be granted unless a Case Manager physically inspects the home in person.
+And, while other methods like providing in-depth descriptions of the property and photographs may help our Case Managers to determine an estimated, or “ball-park”, guess on the pricing, a true estimate usually cannot be granted unless a Case Manager physically inspects the home in person.

 The reasons why a walk through inspection is necessary to provide hoarding cleanup costs are many.
 The main reason is because each and every hoarding situation is different.
 A variety of factors must be considered when providing clients with an estimated cost of hoarding cleanup.
 These factors include, but are not limited to: